 What Does Staff Accommodation Cost?

 The average price for staff accommodation is about CAD 475 per month.
-In addition, in many cases you will be asked for a security deposit at the beginning of the rental period.
+In many cases you will be asked for a security deposit at the beginning of the rental period.
 This varies from CAD 100 to CAD 600.
-Of course you will get this money back on your departure, unless you have damaged your accommodation.
+Of course you will get this money back upon your departure, unless you damaged the accommodation.

 How Much Do You Pay for Staff Accommodation?